gislab-augsburg/ckan-docker/README.md

 The base image used in the CKAN Dockerfile and Dockerfile.dev can be changed so a different DockerHub image is used eg: ckan/ckan-base:2.9.9 could be used instead of ckan/ckan-base:2.10.1

+## 14. Install CKAN on CAP

+This is about how to install CKAN and its dependencies on LHM OpenShift Container Application Platform (CAP).

+* Make sure you have docker-compose, kompose and oc installed.

+* Log into openshift CLI (oc login) and switch to your openshift project.

+* If necessary change the repo and branch values in combine-yamls.py in order to define a repository with custom dockerfiles to be used for the buildconfigs.

+* Translate the docker-compose files to yaml files for openshift import:

+	python combine-yamls.py

+* Împort the generated yaml files.
+Wait for the first import until the openshift runtime pods are up and running, then do the second import:

+	python openshift-import-1.py

+	python openshift-import-2.py